The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

 His left hand fisted in her hair; the other ran down her spine, across her hip, and over her thigh.

-She shifted closer, because even though she was wrapped around him she still wasn't close enough.
+She shifted closer, because despite being wrapped around him she still wasn't close enough.
 Doing so brought her hips flush against his and gave her no way to ignore his arousal.

-His soft groan was muffled against her mouth, his grip tightening momentarily before his lips were against her throat, bending her backwards with the force of his kisses.
-He only relented when she hissed at his teeth scraping her skin, adjusted his method to allow her to sit upright.
-"Like this?"
+His soft groan was muffled by her mouth, his grip tightening momentarily before his lips were against her throat, bending her backwards with the force of his kisses.
+He only relented when she hissed at his teeth scraping her skin, then adjusted his method to allow her to sit upright.
+"Like this?" he whispered.

 Had become what she'd been the most afraid it would be.
 Amazing.